What Is a VAT Invoice? Complete Guide for Businesses

 If you have a business outside the European Union and you're dealing with a customer within the EU, you are expected to send them VAT invoices.
 The full VAT invoices may contain:

-• The customer’s VAT number if applicable, if your customer has a VAT number, there’s a need for you to include the text to invoice a
+The customer's VAT number if applicable (if your customer has a VAT number, include the text 'EU VAT reverse charged')

-• Description of the goods (you can mention a brief or short description of the goods) and price per item
+Description of the goods and price per item

-• The VAT rate and the total VAT amount you’re charging for your goods or services
+The VAT rate and the total VAT amount you're charging

 Step 4: On a quarterly basis, submit VAT Returns